sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 resource, populate the "runtime_assets" field with ["sensu-plugins/sensu-plugins-disk-checks"].
 {{< /code >}}

-You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][7] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the dynamic runtime asset definition from [Bonsai][7] and register the asset with `sensuctl create --file filename.yml`.

 Then, use the following sensuctl example to register the [Sensu Go Ruby Runtime Assets][8] dynamic runtime asset, `sensu/sensu-ruby-runtime`: